trans-travel/trans-travel/us/fl.md

    for adult HRT treatment
- * Final rules for adults seeking trans medical care would likely be extremely restrictive, requiring, among other things, annual bone scans, four blood tests per year, and continuous psychological counseling with yearly mental health screenings.
+ * Final rules for adults seeking trans medical care would likely be extremely restrictive, requiring, among other things, annual bone scans and four blood tests per year.
  * Medical transition for people under age 18 is illegal.
 However, a judge's ruling in Doe v.
 Ladapo is allowing 3 trans children to continue receiving medical care.
 However, this ruling does not apply